 BRIGIT: Do you find that when you’re meditating, you get intuitive insights during the meditation, or is it more a practice to keep your brain in a really positive way that will allow intuition to come through?

 KIM: Oh my gosh!
 So many things have come through during my meditations.
-It’s now become my favourite time to talk to my sprit team and to receive guidance.
+It’s now become my favorite time to talk to my sprit team and to receive guidance.
 I may pull a Tarot card of the day, or an Oracle card for the day, but I’m also going to ask my spirit team, “Is there anything I need to know today?”
 I may get something, I may not get anything, but that is the time.
 It definitely helps keep you aligned throughout the day.
 It’s progressive.
 If you only meditate once a month, it’s not going to have a big impact.
 The more you do it, the better, just throughout your life, so you can keep receiving those messages.

 The messages aren’t always going to be exactly the same.
 They don’t come through the same vehicle.
-In your meditation, you may be able to see colours, or you may hear a little something.
-In the real world, the message you may be getting from your team is a rainbow, or a butterfly that flies by, or someone saying something to you in the grocery store, or my favourite—a song that comes on, because I love music.
+In your meditation, you may be able to see colors, or you may hear a little something.
+In the real world, the message you may be getting from your team is a rainbow, or a butterfly that flies by, or someone saying something to you in the grocery store, or my favorite—a song that comes on, because I love music.
 My spirit team uses music a lot.

 BRIGIT: So, looking for those synchronicities, I suppose, different signs?
 I’ve also been listening to a few stories where you might ask for a sign of say, a butterfly, but don’t necessarily expect a butterfly to fly into your house.
 You might be looking for a picture of a butterfly, or clothing that has butterflies on it, or something along those lines, or even a song, as you said, with butterflies in it.